timofey-neumann/timofey-neumann/README.md

 <img src="https://github.com/hammersoul/hammersoul/raw/main/banner.png" alt="banner">

-I'm Timofey, a IOS Developer with a love for everything related to technology.
-After 3 years of development on .NET, I switched to IOS development.
-One year of experience in commercial development in a company and as a freelancer.
+I'm Timofey, a IOS Developer with a love for everything related to technology.After two years of development on .NET, I switched to the mobile version.
+2 years of experience in commercial development for IOS in the company.
 You have the necessary equipment: Mac and iPhone.
-Here you will find my educational projects and pet projects.
+I have attached a link to GitHub, where my own and technological projects are available.

+I don’t stop there, I’m always learning and developing.
+I keep up with technology updates and read Paul Hudson.
+I am actively studying English.
+Looking for new opportunities for growth and development as an iOS developer.
+I am ready to make my contribution to improving the product and achieving the business goals of your company.

 ## My Technology Stack